 Irish Export Stout

 The Irish brewed a special extra heavy stout to export to far-away countries.
 We made our stout with extra coffee-like roasted malts because as brewers we need a lot of coffee when we go on long trips.
 The beer was sold exclusively to Stadsbrouwhuis Leiden and tapped during the winter-beer festival at the Scheltema in 2017.

 Wedding Whisky Weizener

-Another wedding special, but this time a wheat beer with added whisky malt.
+Also a wedding special, but this time a wheat beer with added whisky malt.
 This malt is produced by burning peat and allowing the smoke to pass through the malt during production.
 This gives the malt it's special flavour.
 Most of the whisky hints came out in the aroma of this beer.

 New Zealand Saison

 Another beer brewed for the Stadsbrouwhuis in Leiden.
-For their opening in April 2016 they asked if we could produce a blonde beer which would fit well with everyone.
+For their opening in April 2016 they asked if we could produce a blonde beer which would fit well with

 Of course we were up to the challenge!
 We decided to brew a saison, with the renowned Nelson Sauvin hops.